DEC logoRULES AND REGULATIONS

 (a) Sewage Disposal.

 2. Septic system construction is prohibited.
-Where a building is served by an existing septic system, the applicant may continue to use on-site sewage disposal only if two conditions are met:
+Where a building is served by an existing septic system, the Applicant may continue to use on-site sewage disposal only if two conditions are met:

 a.
 Connection to the public system is so impractical as to constitute an extreme hardship; and